-From Spring 2021, visitors can choose from the four-bedroom Caretaker’s House; the two-bedroom Depner House – both available for exclusive use – or the four-bedroom Corner Barn available to rent by the room.
-Each building’s façade has been restored traditionally to its former glory, while interiors offer a stylish and contemporary take on rural living.
-Designers Stefanie de Castelbajac and Melanie Etten-Rüppell have worked hand-in-hand with local artisans to create light and calming interiors, peppered with antique kilim rugs, warming tiled stoves and original wooden beams, as well as luxurious touches such as sanariums, Tom Dixon lighting and contemporary sculptural staircases.
+Visitors can choose from three immaculately restored 300-year-old residences; the four-bedroom Caretaker’s House and two-bedroom Depner House are available for exclusive use, while the four-bedroom Corner Barn is available to rent by the room.
+Each of these historic buildings has been exquisitely brought back to life via careful restoration of their façades to their original glory, while inside interior designers Stefanie de Castelbajac and Melanie Etten-Rüppell have worked hand-in-hand with local artisans to create a stylish, sophisticated take on rural living.
+The light and purposefully calming interiors are peppered with antique kilim rugs, warming tiled stoves and original wooden beams, as well as luxurious touches such as sanariums, Tom Dixon lighting and contemporary sculptural staircases crafted by local carpenters.

 Meals can be taken in the privacy of each house, or in the central Kitchen Barn, where Tatiana the in-house chef whips up nourishing breakfasts, indulgent picnics and traditional evening meals made entirely from locally sourced produce and organic fruit and vegetables from the family’s orchards, farmland and forests.